-It fishes ok at low for other species such as flatties and can throw up bass too, had plenty here but nothing over a few pounds.
+It fishes ok at low for other species such as flatties and can throw up bass too, I’ve had plenty Bass here but nothing over a few pounds.
 Whiting and Cod are available in winter but there are much easier and safer venues.
 When entering the beach area head to the right until just after the green bouy.
-It is a bit of a walk, watch out for the soft almost muddy sinking sand in a few areas.
+It is a bit of a walk with all the gear, watch out for the soft almost muddy sinking sand in a few areas.
 It take a minimum of around 25 minutes to the closest popular marks.

-Sand is usually a lot darker in these sinky areas, also any small sections with running water are also very sticky.
+The sand is usually a lot darker in the sinking areas, also any small sections with running water are also very sticky.
 It has quite a tidal pull on larger tides, being at the end of the river Dee.
 Heavier gripper weights are required here to keep your baits static.
 The venue is usually fished 2 hours either side of low tide.
 The tide comes in quick so its a dangerous venue if you don’t allow yourself enough time to get off the beach.
-Its also a long walk from the car park.
+Its also a long walk to the car park after a good session.

 One thing I would say is if you are fishing at night try not to do so alone, secondly if a fog bank rolls in it can be treacherous.
 Take a small compass or make sure your phone has charge so you can use google maps.
 It is very difficult to navigate off the beach in fog, especially if you can’t see the soft mud.
 Safety first, always.

-It can get busy when word gets out that the hounds have arrived, plenty of room for everyone though.
+It can get busy when word gets out that the hounds have arrived, there is plenty of room though.

 Species: not exhaustive

 Dab, Flounder, dogfish, Bass, Smoothhounds and occasionally Thornback Rays.
 In 2019 I saw the first Bull Huss I have seen reported from this venue.